Gabriel Lippmann: Measurement of time

 In 1895, Lippmann evolved a method of eliminating the personal equation in measurements of time, using photographic registration, and he studied the eradication of irregularities of pendulum clocks, devising a method of comparing the times of oscillation of two pendulums of nearly equal period.

 The coelostat

 Lippmann also invented the coelostat, an astronomical tool that compensated for the Earth's rotation and allowed a region of the sky to be photographed without apparent movement.

-Academic affiliations
+Brownian ratchet

+In 1900, Lippmann proposed what is later called the Brownian ratchet, as a purely mechanical version of Maxwell's demon, purportedly showing that the kinetic theory of gases is incompatible with the second law of thermodynamics.

+Awards and honours

+In 1908, Lippmann was awarded the Nobel Prize in Physics "for his method of reproducing colours photographically based on the phenomenon of interference".

+Lippmann was appointed a Knight of the Legion of Honour on 29 December 1881, promoted to Officer on 2 April 1894, to Commander on 14 December 1900, and to the dignity of Grand Officer on 6 December 1919.